AlexArcPy/ArcGISAdminToolkit/README.md

 #### Action Windows Service
 Restarts the windows service specified.
 	- "C:\Temp\scsList.txt" to get the service names.
-	- Needs to be run as administrator
+	- Needs to be run as administrator and can only be run from command prompt.

 #### Import ArcGIS Server Users
 Imports a list of users provided in a CSV file to ArcGIS server, assigning to roles and setting default password.